primer/react-template/README.md

 2. Click `new codespace`
 3. Pick any machine type and click `create codespace`
 4. Wait until the container is built
-5. In the bottom Terminal panel write `yarn && yarn start`
+5. Now in the bottom panel `TERMINAL` write the "yarn start" command and hit enter.
 6. When it's finished building your project click `allow` to open a preview of it.
-If this doesn't happen click `Ports` in the bottom window and open the `Local Address` from there.
+If this doesn't happen click `PORTS` in the bottom window and open the `Local Address` from there.
 7. Now you are in Mona's playground 🎉 and you can start editing the `src/Playground.js` file to play around with Primer React.

 ## Get Started (Locally)